ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - `[< ]` : “these tags or less,” Closed, upper bound

-## Exact, Closed and Open Polymorphic Variant Types
+## Exact, Closed and Open Variants

 Polymorphic variant type expressions can have three forms:
 1. Exact: ``[ `carot | `gherkin | `fruit of string ]`` : this only designates the type inhabited by the values introduced by these tags.
 Tags names must occur exaclty once.